dorkamotorka/ComputerScience/Hacking/Internet/Notes/vpn.md

 Encrypted responder identification and authentication data using shared secret (agreed with DH)

-For more details you can refers to the excanged data logged using Wireshark: https://www.cloudshark.org/captures/42c15562029f
+For more details you can refer to the original logged data on [CloudShark](https://www.cloudshark.org/captures/42c15562029f).

 #### IKE(v2) Phase 2